 Situations in Mexico where CASH is still required

-Local stores, stalls, and markets: Local independent convenience stores; open-air markets; buying trinkets from ambulant vendors; shoe-shine stalls; street food; confectionery, newspapers or tobacco purveyed by street stalls; buying anything in small shops and stalls in rural towns and villages will require the use of cash.
+Most local independent (often family-run) convenience stores run on cash; some will accept payment by card with a minimum purchase amount and/or with the addition of a modest percentage to cover the payment card fees.
+Open-air markets; buying anything from ambulant vendors; shoe-shine stalls; street food; confectionery, newspapers or tobacco purveyed by street stalls; and buying anything in small shops and stalls in rural towns and villages will require the use of cash.

-Independent street cabs: The majority of independent street cabs only accept cash.
+The majority of independent street cabs only accept cash.
 Some might have an app to take payment but card, but if they do, they will make surcharge to cover the bank fees.

-Tipping: Cash is also essential for tipping in Mexico.
+Cash is also essential for tipping in Mexico.
 You should always tip in cash and only in Mexican pesos—our guide to tipping explains why.
 If you visit Mexico on a tour package and spend your entire stay at a resort, then you may not have a call to use much cash (although take note above about tips); but most visitors discover that at least a few occasions arise where the use of physical cash is an absolute necessity.

-Vacation Souvenirs: When touring, cash is essential to get around on local transport, and to buy local souvenirs or anything from street traders or stores ‘off the beaten track’.
+When touring, cash is essential to get around on local transport, and to buy local souvenirs or anything from street traders or stores ‘off the beaten track’.
 Some market traders are beginning to accept card payments using a smartphone app but most only accept cash, and those that accept cards prefer cash to avoid the fees the bank charges them to take an electronic payment.
-Some small traders make a surcharge (usually 5%) if you pay using a card, to cover their bank fees; alternatively, they may offer a discount if you pay using cash.
+Some small traders make a surcharge (usually 3-5%) if you pay using a card, to cover their bank fees; alternatively, they may offer a discount if you pay using cash.